Lokilife/Learning/readme.md

 This repository is a demonstration of my familiarization with certain technologies.

 ## List
+- [Rust Snake](/rust-snake/) - Just a CLI snake written in Rust.
+I was just getting familiar with Rust and its features.
 - [C++ OpenGL 3.3 Sprite Render](/cpp-opengl-33-sprite-render) - Simple rendering implemented in C++ and OpenGL 3.3 for drawing sprites

 ## License